Everything You Need To Know About Gin

 Up until 2009, long-standing brands like Hendrick’s, Tanqueray and Bombay Sapphire were the most popular choice for gin lovers.
 It was only after 2009 that a handful of small distilleries started exploring gin-distilling again, and as trends go, gin became an overnight success.

 It is reported that in the UK, the number of gin distilleries doubled between 2015 and 2016, and something similar has happened here in South Africa.

-Five years ago, there were a handful of local distilleries specialising in craft gin, now, there are dozens of distilleries all creating their own and unique gins.
-There are even a couple of dedicated to gin.
+Five years ago, there were a handful of local distilleries specialising in craft gin, now, dozens of distilleries are all creating their own unique gins.
 What is it about the once-hated tipple?
-Well, it’s probably the fact that gin itself is a rather neutral tasting base alcohol that is then re-distilled with all manner of interesting botanicals.
+Well, it’s probably the fact that gin itself is a rather neutral-tasting base alcohol that is then re-distilled with all manner of interesting botanicals.

 So, if gin is back and better than ever before, we’re not going to complain about it.
 All we ask is that it doesn’t follow its routine of falling out of favour again, as we’ve become rather accustomed to unashamedly ordering a gin and tonic.

 Did you know?
 If you’re ordering a drink in the East End of London be sure to ask your barman for a ‘Philharmonic’ – the cockney rhyming slang for gin and tonic.

-Now that you know everything there is to know about gin, perfect the art of the dirty Martini with this recipe for a Stilton-stuffed Olive Martini.
+So you’re up to speed with everything you need to know about gin, now perfect the art of the ultimate dirty Martini with this recipe for a Stilton-stuffed Olive Martini.
 Or Perhaps try a Buttered Gin Cocktail is more your vibe?